 (b) At the end of the Primary Term of the Agreement the Field Services Fee shall be reduced by $0.005 per MCF.

 Section 4.2 Collection Facilities Fee.
 In addition to the Field Services Fee, the Owner shall pay to Provider a Collection Facilities fee ("Collection Facilities Fee") in consideration of the funding obligations of Provider under Article VI of this Agreement.
 The Collection Facilities Fee shall be $0.04 per Mcf for (i) all quantities of Gas measured as the Receipt Point(s) plus (ii) all Excess Gas measured at any third party receipt point(s), which is moved through the Collection Facilities.
-Measurement of the Gas received at any such third party receipt point(s) shall be done in accordance with Exhibit "F" of this Agreement.
+Measurement of the Gas received at any such third party receipt point(s) shall be done in accordance with Exhibit F of this Agreement.
 The Collection Facilities Fee under this Section 4.2 shall terminate upon the receipt by Provider of sufficient Collection Facilities Fee which result in a return of and a 22.5% rate of return on (adjusted for time value of money) (the "Return") the Funded Amount.
-For the purposes of calculating the Return, the Funded Amount shall be assumed to have been contributed to Owner on the day of the first funding in accordance with Section 6.3 of this Agreement.
-Provider shall provide Owner written notice of satisfaction and termination of the Return and Collection Facilities Fee, respectively.
-Owner's obligations under this Section 4.2 shall survive the termination of this Agreement and the Gas Purchase Agreement until such obligations have been completely satisfied in accordance with the terms hereof.
+The Return on the Funded Amounts shall be calculated from the day of their funding in accordance with Section 6.3 of this Agreement.
+Provider shall perform all tracking and accounting for calculating the Return and provide Owner written notice of satisfaction and termination of the Return and Collection Facilities Fee, respectively.
+Owner may, at its option, elect to pay the Return to Provider prior to such satisfaction under this Section 4.2.
+Such early payment shall be calculated in accordance with Exhibit G. Owner's obligations under this Section 4.2 shall survive the termination of this Agreement and the Gas Purchase Agreement until such obligations have been completely satisfied in accordance with the terms hereof.

 Section 4.3 Default on Payment.
 In the event that Owner is in default on payment of any undisputed amount due for Field Services rendered hereunder or the Collection Facilities Fee for a period of thirty (30) Days, then upon thirty (30) Days written notice, Provider may, at its election, suspend Field Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid thirty-Day notice period, provided that said amount is not in dispute.
 Any termination of this Agreement pursuant to the provisions of this Section 4.3 shall be without waiver of or prejudice to any remedy to which Provider may be entitled pursuant to this Agreement.